 This prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission using a "shelf" registration process.
 Under this shelf registration process, we may sell up to \$500,000,000 in total offering amount of the common units of Valero L.P. or debt securities of Valero Logistics described in this prospectus in one or more offerings.
 This prospectus generally describes us and the common units of Valero L.P. and debt securities of Valero Logistics.
 Each time we sell common units or debt securities with this prospectus, we will provide a prospectus supplement that will contain specific information about the terms of that offering and the securities offered by us in that offering.
-The prospectus.
+The prospectus supplement may also add to, update or change information in this prospectus.
 The information in this prospectus is accurate as of its date.
 You should carefully read both this prospectus and any prospectus supplement and the additional information described below under the heading "Where You Can Find More Information."